kevin4au/Battleship/README.md

 * Return players to the game lobby after a game is complete or if they click the brand in the top left.
   This would require the view to be reset and for a notification message to be sent to other clients.
 * Make the number of game rooms dynamic.
 For simplicity, they have been limited to 5.
 * Add a sign in screen to make players unique.
-Currently, I assign players a unique ID using the timestamp of when they started the game.
 Gravatars could be used.
 A chat window could also be created to make for a better player to player interface.
 * Refactor the receiveMessage() method in the *Player* class.
 This one grew a lot, and I think it could be broken into separate methods for better readabilty.
-* Make additional UI enhancements to make the game more intuitive, exciting, and user friendly.
+* Make additional UI enhancements.